photoangell/provejs-jquery/src/decorators/README.md

 	- Indicates the input is not-valid.
 	- Decorators should decorate for failure.

-The **validation valid** will be passed to the decorators via the `validated.field.prove` event data.
+The **validation valid** will be passed to the decorators via the `validated.input.prove` event data.